plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/terraform-cluster-provisioning.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```

-If it doesn't display any errors here, then it has started creating the cluster.
-You can now go to the PSKE dashboard and follow the status until the creation has taken place.
+If no errors are displayed, the cluster creation has started.
+You can now go to the PSKE dashboard and follow the status until the creation is complete.

-## Change to the Kubernetes cluster
+## Changes to the Kubernetes cluster

-If you want to make changes to the Kubernetes cluster, you will need to adapt the definition we previously made in “cluster.tf”.
+If you want to make changes to the Kubernetes cluster, you will need to adjust the definition we made earlier in cluster.tf.

-Let's say, for example, that we want to adjust the number of worker nodes, for example from
+For example, let's say we want to change the number of worker nodes from

 ```terrform
     workers: